-- 62. The narrative of plan-making and SEA for BNDP is set out below, including ways in which BNDP has been shaped by the consideration of reasonable alternatives. - 63.
+- 58. The narrative of plan-making and SEA for BNDP is set out below, including ways in which BNDP has been shaped by the consideration of reasonable alternatives. - 59.
 A key element of the SEA process is the appraisal of reasonable alternatives for the Neighbourhood Plan.
-The SEA Regulations3 are not prescriptive as to what constitutes a reasonable alternative, stating only that the Environmental Report should present an appraisal of the 'plan and reasonable alternatives taking into account he objectives and geographical scope of the plan'.
-Planning Practice Guidance (Reg Para 038 Reference ID: 11-038-20190722) provides further explanation 'reasonable alternatives are the different realistic options considered in developing the policies in the plan.
-They need to be sufficiently distinct to highlight the different environmental implications of each so that meaningful comparisons can be made.' - 64.
-The SEA Regulations stipulate that the Environmental Report must include: - An outline of the reasons for selecting the alternatives; - The likely significant effects on the environment associated with alternatives; - An outline of the reasons for selecting the preferred approach in light of the alternatives appraised. - 65.
+The SEA Regulations are not prescriptive as to what constitutes a reasonable alternative, stating only that the Environmental Report should present an appraisal of the 'plan and reasonable alternatives taking into account he objectives and geographical scope of the plan'. - 60.
+The SEA Regulations stipulate that the Environmental Report must include: - An outline of the reasons for selecting the alternatives; - The likely significant effects on the environment associated with alternatives; - An outline of the reasons for selecting the preferred approach in light of the alternatives appraised. - 61.
 Given that housing growth is a key concern of local residents and the delivery of new homes is most likely to have a significant effect compared to other proposals within the plan, work on reasonable alternatives through this SEA has focused on different options for delivering the housing requirement.
 Planning Practice Guidance is clear that SEA should focus on matters likely to give rise to significant effects.